 Where the terms of visitation are contested, a judge or court-appointed referee will preside over a hearing to receive testimony from parents, other relevant witnesses and the child.
 Visitation orders are ultimately based on what is determined to be in the child’s best interests.
-We make the strongest case possible for showing the benefit to the child of quality time spent with both parents.
+As family law attorneys, we make the strongest case possible for showing the benefit to the child of quality time spent with both parents.

 Christian attorney seeks visitation rights for married and unmarried parents